anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   cloud service, to which only a temporary connection is available, or which is in a different administrative domain.

 asynchronous communication:
-: Describes a timely
-  interrupted communication between an end entity and a PKI component.
+: Describes a time-wise interrupted communication between a pledge (end entity) and a registrar or PKI component.

 synchronous communication:
-: Describes a timely
-  uninterrupted communication between an end entity and a PKI component.
+: Describes a time-wise uninterrupted communication between a pledge (end entity) and a registrar or PKI component.

 authenticated self-contained object:
-: Describes an
-  object, which is cryptographically bound to the EE certificate (IDevID certificate or LDevID certificate) of a pledge.
-The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the EE certificate.
+: Describes in this context an object that is cryptographically bound to an EE certificate (IDevID certificate or LDevID certificate) of a pledge.
+The binding is assumed to be provided through a digital signature of the actual object using the private key corresponding to the EE certificate.